Expanded genetic code: Selective pressure incorporation (SPI) method for production of alloproteins

 There have been many studies that have produced protein with non-standard amino acids, but they do not alter the genetic code.
 These protein, called alloprotein, are made by incubating cells with an unnatural amino acid in the absence of a similar coded amino acid in order for the former to be incorporated into protein in place of the latter, for example L-2-aminohexanoic acid (Ahx) for methionine (Met).

 These studies rely on the natural promiscuous activity of the aminoacyl tRNA synthetase to add to its target tRNA an unnatural amino acid (i.e. analog) similar to the natural substrate, for example methionyl-tRNA synthase's mistaking isoleucine for methionine.
 In protein crystallography, for example, the addition of selenomethionine to the media of a culture of a methionine-auxotrophic strain results in proteins containing selenomethionine as opposed to methionine (viz.
 Multi-wavelength anomalous dispersion for reason).
-Another example is that photoleucine and photomethionine are added instead of leucine and methionine to cross-label protein.
+Another example is that L-photo-leucine and photomethionine are added instead of leucine and methionine to cross-label protein.

 Similarly, some tellurium-tolerant fungi can incorporate tellurocysteine and telluromethionine into their protein instead of cysteine and methionine.

 The objective of expanding the genetic code is more radical as it does not replace an amino acid, but it adds one or more to the code.
 On the other hand, proteome-wide replacements are most efficiently performed by global amino acid substitutions.
 For example, global proteome-wide substitutions of natural amino acids with fluorinated analogs have been attempted in E. coli and B. subtilis.
 A complete tryptophan substitution with thienopyrrole-alanine in response to 20899 UGG codons in E. coli was reported in 2015 by Budisa and Söll.
 Moreover, many biological phenomena, such as protein folding and stability, are based on synergistic effects at many positions in the protein sequence.

 In this context, the SPI method generates recombinant protein variants or alloproteins directly by substitution of natural amino acids with unnatural counterparts.
 An amino acid auxotrophic expression host is supplemented with an amino acid analog during target protein expression.
 This approach avoids the pitfalls of suppression-based methods and it is superior to it in terms of efficiency, reproducibility and an extremely simple experimental setup.
 Numerous studies demonstrated how global substitution of canonical amino acids with various isosteric analogs caused minimal structural perturbations but dramatic changes in thermodynamic, folding, aggregation spectral properties and enzymatic activity.